augustvc/GPP/README.md

 B to blow wind forward (in the direction you're looking in) adding force to the cloth.

-All the code has been done by us
-August van Casteren
-Jeroen van Tubergen
-The simulation happens in Cloth.cs
+All the code has been done by us: August van Casteren and Jeroen van Tubergen The simulation happens in Cloth.cs

 ![img](https://raw.githubusercontent.com/augustvc/GPP/main/ClothSimImage.png)